jsistos/jsistos.github.io/README.md

 I am a first-year Ph.D.
 Student at the University of Georgia.
+I am interested in Topology and Differential Geometry.
+As an undergraduate, I did some work on Enumerative Combinatorics (see my articles below!).

-Among my areas of interest are Topology and Differential Geometry.
-In my free time, I enjoy playing boardgames or going for a bike ride (although I am by no means a cyclist!).
+In my free time, I enjoy playing boardgames or going for a bike ride (although I am by no means a cyclist).
+I also enjoy reading about the design of subway/metro systems.

 ### Articles